daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2020-05-29-normalized-cross-entropy.md

 permalink: /:title
 ---

-This post covers the effect of class imbalance on a popular evaluation and/or objective/loss metric/function which compares two probability distributions upon training and/or evaluating binary classifiers.
+This post explores the effect of class imbalance on evaluating a binary classification problem with binary cross-entropy and explores a normalization term that removes the effect.

 * TOC
 {:toc}